Ahad-Chughtai/Two-Player-Tetris/README.md

 # Two-Player-Tetris
 Two Player Tetris made in Java.

-Run the game.java class to play
+Run the Game.java class to play

 Press ASD to move Player 1.
 Press the arrow keys to move Player 2.